Aldizh/dashboard/README.md

 ### Goal

-- Document as many useful projects for later reference
+- Document useful wholesome mini projects that could serve as a component library
-- Have a playground for new ideas and build up on existing ones